Oncidium (Dancing Lady) Orchids Indoor Care, Propagation, Problems and Solutions

 Light Requirements

-Oncidium Orchid grows best in bright light with 4-6 hours of direct sunlight.
-However, keep it away from hot midday sunshine to avoid sun scorch on the leaves.
+Dancing Lady Orchid grows best in bright light with 4-6 hours of morning or late afternoon sunlight.
+Keep it away from hot midday sunshine to avoid scorching the leaves.

-Regularly turn the pot to ensure that the orchid receives adequate light on all sides for uniform growth.
+Regularly give the pot a quarter-turn to ensure that the orchid receives adequate light on all sides for a balanced growth.

 Watering

-Water Oncidium Orchid thoroughly during the growing season and allow the top half of the soil to dry out between waterings to keep the soil moderately moist.
+Water your Oncidium Orchid thoroughly in spring and summer while allowin the top half of the soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent yellowing and rotting.

-Cut down on watering during the cold season as growth is minimal at this time to maintain the soil slightly moist but do not allow the soil to dry out completely.
+Cut down on watering in fall and winter as growth is minimal at this time to maintain the soil slightly moist.
+However, do not allow the soil to dry out completely.

 Drooping or wrinkly leaves indicate that you are underwatering the orchid.
 The leaves of a well watered Oncidium Orchid are firm and smooth.

-Oncidium Orchids are sensitive to chlorine and other chemicals dissolved in water, therefore, water with chlorine-free water like rain water.
+Dancing Lady Orchids are sensitive to chlorine and other chemicals dissolved in water, therefore, water with chlorine-free water like rain water or filtered water.

 Golden Shower Orchids like Brassavola Orchids are more tolerant to dry soil due to their tubular shaped leaves which are designed to reduce water loss through transpiration.
 As such, take care not to overwater.